Randomized term grouping over physical law on digital quantum simulation: Particle number conservation

 \section{Particle number conservation}

 In this section we introduce our improvements over original qDrift.
-The idea behind our proposal is to sample term over all Pauli stings in the physical (fermionic) space.
-Particularly we consider the conservation of particle number, i.e. electrons, throughout the full evolution.
-We first illustrate with example how to keep the total number of electron constant by applying only terms that make physical sense.
-Then we will show different sampling tricks to alter the probability distribution that makes the empirical result better.
+Our proposal aims to sample term over all Pauli stings in the physical (fermionic) space.
+Notably, we consider the conservation of particle number, i.e. electrons, throughout evolution.
+We first illustrate with examples how to keep the total number of electrons constant by applying only terms that make physical sense.
+Then, we will show different sampling tricks to alter the probability distribution to improve the empirical result.